Sequential Blocked Matching: Introduction

-Second, the agents are often unaware of their exact preferences so that the central mechanism must coordinate their explorations without incurring a significant loss.
-This is often true for recommending restaurants to customers, as the restaurants have limited capacity and people are rarely informed of all possible choices.
-Furthermore, even if the agents are aware of their preferences, they might be strategic in reporting their preferences in order to be matched to better services.
+Second, the agents are often unaware of their exact preferences, and the planner must coordinate their \emph{explorations} without incurring a significant loss.
+This is often true for recommending restaurants to customers, as the restaurants have limited capacity and people are rarely informed of all possible choices~\cite{Wald08}.
+Note that, even when the agents are themselves using learning algorithms over time, coordination by the planner becomes necessary to avoid different agents exploring the same service at a time -- a problem which is exacerbated by blocking of the services.

+Finally, in several settings, the agents are aware of their preferences, but they might be \emph{strategic} in reporting their preferences for getting matched to better services.
 This is particularly prominent in assigning rooms to students.
 Rooms can be blocked due to occupancy and can be made available again once the students leave the rooms.
-As a result, there is a potential for the students to misreport their private preferences to manipulate the matching outcomes.
+As a result, there is a potential for the students to misreport their private preferences to manipulate matching outcomes.